Zerg00s/FlowPowerAppsMigrator/README.md

 ### 3.8 Version - 2022-09-04

 #### New features
-- Added ability to Clear Credentials cache (useful when your credentials pop-up opens and closes automatically, without prompting you to enter your credentials)
+- Added ability to Clear Credentials cache (helpful when your credentials pop-up opens and closes automatically, without prompting you to enter your credentials)

 #### Bug fixes
 - Fixed an issue with migrating between non-English SharePoint sites.

 #### Known issues
-- Migrated lists with custom content types end up with extra content type that should be deleted manually.
+- Migrated lists with custom content types end up with extra content types that should be deleted manually.
 - Migrated lists might need fields to be added to the content type or a form.